Cablegate: Media Reaction: Iraqi Government, Constitution,

 SUBJECT: MEDIA REACTION: IRAQI GOVERNMENT, CONSTITUTION,

-the major editorial themes of the daily newspapers on
+and Foreign Relations were the major editorial themes of the

 TABLE OF CONTENTS

 A. "Let Us Say Yes to Our New Constitution" (Al-Taakhi,

 B. "Voting Yes During the Referendum Represents Freedom and

 C. "A Late Saudi Awakening" (As-Siyada, 9/26)

 D. "The Constitution Will Defeat Terrorism" (Al-Adala, 9/26)

 A. "Let Us Say Yes to Our New Constitution"